kyma-project/test-infra/docs/index.md

 [Name a Secret](/docs/how-to/how-to-name-secret.md) - This tutorial describes how to name a secret in Google Secret Manager.

-[Docs](/docs/prow/README.md) - The folder contains documents that provide an insight into Prow configuration, development, and testing.
+[Docs](/docs/prow/README.md) - The fnewer contains documents that provide an insight into Prow configuration, development, and testing.

 [Authorization](/docs/prow/authorization.md) - To deploy a Prow cluster, configure the following service accounts in the Google Cloud project you own.